Aquaponics /ˈækwəˈpɒnɨks/ is a sustainable food production system

 Bacteria that occurs naturally converts ammonia and nitrite to nitrate

 Filtered water is returned to the fish tank, clean and ready for the cycle to

-There are three primary methods for growing food aquaponically:
+There are four primary methods for growing food aquaponically:

 1.Raft method: The raft method grows plants on boards (rafts) in tanks separate from the fish

 tank, where the raft supports the plants and the roots of the plants sit directly in the water.
 Water flows

 constantly from the fish tank, through filters, through the rafts, and then back to the fish tank.
 This method is